Kirklevington Country Club: 1970s

 By the early 1970s John McCoy gave over part of the building (a former vehicle workshop) to his brothers Peter, Tom & Eugene McCoy, in order for them to open a small, almost 'bijou' 30-seater restaurant.
 After quickly establishing a very widespread reputation for fine food and winning the Egon Ronay Guide Award for being "Restaurant of the Year' in 1975, they then went onto open McCoys at The Tontine, which became a UK and internationally acclaimed gourmet dining venue, some five miles south, along the main A19 road, near Osmotherley, North Yorkshire in a former 17th century coaching-inn.
 The McCoy brothers eventually ceased their involvement with The Tontine as of May 2013.

 After his brothers vacated their restaurant from the club, John McCoy established a small 'bistro' dining area on the 1st floor which was primarily served by an open to view charcoal-grill facility, specialising in locally sourced steaks and salads, served with large bowls of US-style French fries.
-Another unique aspect McCoy introduced to the club in the 1970s, was 'imported' (and then hard to find in the UK) Australian 'Fosters' lager, which was served from ice-filled troughs, 'in the can' for patrons to activate the ring-pull themselves.
+Another unique aspect McCoy introduced to the club in the 1970s, was 'imported' (and then hard to find in the UK) Australian Foster's lager, which was served from ice-filled troughs, 'in the can' for patrons to activate the ring-pull themselves.
 This procedure was so unusual at that time, that an illustration of a 'foaming' can of lager bearing the club's logo quickly became part of its publicity material.

 During the late 1970s, John B. McCoy became personal manager of two Middlesbrough-born singer/songwriters Claire Hamill and later Chris Rea.